bulib/dataWebsite/share/selecting-a-data-repository.md

 ## Things to Consider

 Many data repositories exist today.
-Some will be a better fit for your needs than others.
+Some will be a better fit for your needs more than others.
 Here are some tips on selecting a data repository for your research:

 ### Reputation